-What support is in place for improving emotional and social development?
+What provision is in place for improving social, emotional and mental health development?

-Form teachers form an important part in supporting the children in their classes and are in the best position to build trust and positive relationships with pupils.
+Form teachers play an important part in providing support for the children in their classes and are in the best position to build trust and positive relationships with pupils.